 Randomized MAC address impacts

 The technician uses the MAC address OUI of the device to point out the device manufacturer to the subscriber.
-If the device uses a locally administered randomized MAC address, the subscriber must check the MAC address of each individual device to figure out the faulty device, increasing the troubleshooting time.
+If the device uses a locally administered randomized MAC address, the subscriber must determine and check the randomized MAC address of each individual device to figure out the faulty device, increasing the troubleshooting time.
 Troubleshooting is also more difficult if the device uses a different MAC address per SSID.

 Rapidly changing MAC address impacts